15 Tips on How to Act Around Someone Who Doesn’t Like You

 It’s important to remember that someone not liking you doesn’t necessarily reflect on you as a person.
 Everyone has their own preferences and biases, and it’s impossible to please everyone.

-Not everyone will like you but you should be at your best behavior
+Not everyone will like you, but you should be on your best behavior

 Share this article on